jaohenritm/Rossman/README.md

 After collecting the Data, the next step was to do a really deep Exploratory Data Analysis (EDA) to validate some hypothesis to see how the data behaves and how every feature affects the amount of sales.

 ## 2.2 Outstanding Hypothesis
-We checked at total 12 hypothesis to see if the data behaves like it was expected, in fact the majority of the hypothesis seems to be false.
+We checked a total of 12 hypothesis to see if the data behaves like it was expected, in fact the majority of the hypothesis seems to be false.
 We selected some that we think are the most important amongst them.

 **H8: Stores should sell more over the years**